South Africa & Zimbabwe: Escorted Best of Southern Africa Group tour 11 Days

 This morning travel to Cape Town International Airport.
 Upon arrival at Johannesburg International Airport, you will be transferred to your accommodation in the Limpopo Province to rejuvenate in the tranquility of the African bush.
 Overnight at Safari Plains Mabula in a Safari Tent on a Full board basis.

-Three meals and two safaris daily and conservation levies.
+Includes: Three meals and two safaris daily and conservation levies.

 Excludes: All brand beverages, any services not specified.